telerik/ajax-docs/api/server/Telerik.Web.UI/RadSpell.md

 #### Remarks
 If EnableEmbeddedBaseStylesheet is set to false you will have to register the needed control base CSS file by hand.

-###  TabIndex `Int16`

-Gets or sets the tabindex of the RadSpell SpellCheck Button.

-###  RegisterWithScriptManager `Boolean`
+###  EnableEmbeddedScripts `Boolean`

-Gets or sets the value, indicating whether to register with the ScriptManager control on the page.
+Gets or sets the value, indicating whether to render links to the embedded client scripts or not.

 #### Remarks
-If RegisterWithScriptManager is set to false the control can be rendered on the page using Web Services or normal callback requests/page methods.
+If EnableEmbeddedScripts is set to false you will have to register the needed script files by hand.

-###  Skin `String`

-Gets or sets the skin name for the control user interface.

-#### Remarks
-If this property is not set, the control will render using the skin named "Default".
-            If EnableEmbeddedSkins is set to false, the control will not render skin.

-###  IsSkinSet `String`

-For internal use.

 ###  EnableEmbeddedScripts `Boolean`